elliot-nelson/elliot-nelson.github.io/_posts/2019-02-03-optimizing-for-space-2.md

 ---
 title: Optimizing for Space Part 2
 tags: [javascript, js13k, gulp]
+excerpt: >-
+  Adventures in eliminating bytes: make your zip files even smaller by eliminating extra files altogether.
+redirect_from:
+  - /optimizing-for-space-2/
 ---

 ## Adventures in eliminating bytes

-In the quest for smaller and smaller zip files, one tool to keep in mind is eliminating extra files altogether.
+In the quest for smaller and smaller zip files, one important tool is eliminating extra files altogether.
 Every file in the zip has an overhead of around 88 bytes - more depending on the length of the filename.
 This is a significant cost, and it's one reason a sprite sheet is so valuable (crunching all your PNGs into one PNG, for example).